include-what-you-use/include-what-you-use/docs/IWYUMappings.md

 ## Mapping files ##

 The mapping files conventionally use the `.imp` file extension, for "Iwyu MaPping" (terrible, I know).
-They use a [JSON](http://json.org/) meta-format with the following general form:
+They have the following general form:

     [
       { <directive>: <data> },